-Meet MSW grad Krysta Cooke: “I saw what could happen when you showed kids the power of their own potential”Categories: FIFSW Students in the News
+Meet MSW grad Krysta Cooke: “I saw what could happen when you showed kids the power of their own potential”Categories: Students

 If Krysta Cooke could put her brother’s name on the Master of Social Work degree she will receive from the University of Toronto on June 23, she would.
 “I went back to school because of what happened to him,” she says, referring to when he was shot and killed at work during a robbery in 2018.
 “His death was the final push for me to try to understand how we can prevent violence like this in our communities.”